 Your Apple Watch can show you a lot of information about the notifications that you receive from the apps on your iPhone.
 Many of these notifications can even completely replace the functionality of your iPhone, meaning that you won’t need to take the phone out of your pocket or your purse as frequently.

 One of the notification types that you can get on your watch is from the Mail app.
 Part of this notification can include a couple of preview lines that let you know what the email is about.
-But if you are worried that people near you, or people with access to your watch, might be able to read these previews then you can follow our guide below and learn how to disable the email preview linesi in the Apple Watch mail notifications.
+But if you are worried that people near you, or people with access to your watch, might be able to read these previews then you can follow our guide below and learn how to disable the email preview lines in the Apple Watch mail notifications.

-How to Stop Showing Previews from the Mail App on the Apple Watch
+How to Stop Showing Previews from the Mail App on the Apple Watch (Guide with Pictures)

 The steps in this article were performed in the Watch app on an iPhone 7 Plus, in iOS 10.3.3.
-This will not affect any of the notification settings for the mail app on your iPhone.
+This will not affect any of the notification settings for the Mail app on your iPhone.

 Step 1: Open the Watch app on your iPhone.